 Personalisation Is a Trust System

-Great outreach earns attention because it's relevant and respectful.
+Great outreach earns attention because it is relevant and respectful.
 Clay enables this by treating AI copy as the final mile of a much longer system.

 Can Clay write outbound copy using AI?